brandock/MotionMoteTx/README.md

 In Node-RED got to Manage Palette and install the module node-red-dashboard.

-Install the Node-RED flow from this repository and modify to connect it to your MQTT server.
+In Node-RED, import the Node-RED flow from this repository and modify to connect it to your MQTT server.
 Update the topic emon/MotionMoteTx9/motion to use your nodename from the step above.